 Suan Phlu Park is also a great park located in Bangkok downtown near Sathorn financial district, in the residential area of Suan Plu, Nanglinchee and Yennakart.
 It is a small boutique park with a 300m x 200m size.
 Within the park, you will find different exercise zones, waterways, great water features, and plenty of big fish.
 There’s a spot in Suan Phlu Park where you can buy food to feed the fish as well.
 If you have kids, this is a good and safe activity to enjoy.
 Picnics can be done here too as there are a few seating areas under the shade and around the waterways.
 The closest public transport from this park are Chong Nonsi BTS Station and Lumphini MRT Station.

 Santiphap Park, also known as the Peace Park in Bangkok, is at walking distance from Victory Monument BTS Station or Phaya Thai BTS Station.
 This park is ideal for morning and late afternoon trips.
 The place is busy with tourists during the afternoon, which is not normal for a park in the City.
 Although smaller than other parks, there is a better vibe and community presence here.
 Stacks of magazines are available in one area and it can be used by anyone who wants to sit and read while enjoying the park view.

 Hide Park Silom

 You will see a black wrought iron gate opening into a winding green lawn with scattered Bistro chairs at this garden paradise in located in Silom-Sathorn CBD.
 Be seated and get a table in the garden to enjoy all day breakfast under the swaying trees and the mini waterfall.
 Enjoy salads, pizzas and beer and also organic drinks if your thing is health beverages.
-Hide PArk Silom is located few meters away from the newly opened Suksa Witthaya BTS Station.
+Hide PArk Silom is located few meters away from the newly opened Saint-Louis BTS Station on Sathorn Road.